mihaialexandruteodor/TeoMongoText/ReadMe.md

 ✅  Set up a MongoDB Atlas free cluster and a simple database named teomongotext, with two collections inside (files and characters).
 I used the AWS server closest to me to host the database.
 Create a user and a connection string for said database

-✅  Install a Java Runtime Enviorment (Don't forget to set the Java home path) and run the jar using
+✅  Install Java SE 14 or later (Don't forget to set the Java home path) and run the jar using

 ```
 java -jar path/to/TeoMongoText.jar